marcodpt/html2md/README.md

 If nothing is passed the hole page will be converted.

-### -r --remove
+### -i --ignore
-DOM query selector of elements to remove before convert.
+DOM query selector of elements to be removed before convert.
 All matches will be removed.

+### -f --footnote
+DOM query selector of footnotes in text.
+It will follow the link to get the text.